Siahkamari/Piecewise-linear-regression/Python/README.md

 6. [torch](https://pytorch.org/) 1.7.0+cu110 (only for GPU version)

-## How to run with CPU?

-There is a class provided in "dc_regression.py" which does piece-wise linear regression.
-See the "example_CPU.ipynb" for an example on how to use it.

-## How to run with GPU?
+## How to run?

-If you have a CUDA enabled GPU, There is a class provided in "dc_regression_gpu.py" which does piece-wise linear regression.
-See the "example_GPU.ipynb" for an example on how to use it.
+There is a class provided in "piecewise_linear_estimation.py" which does piece-wise linear regression.
+See the "example_airfoil_data.ipynb" for an example on how to use it.
+If you have a CUDA enabled GPU the training time would be siginificantly faster.

 ## Refferences